The Chaser's War on Everything: Controversies and well-known stunts

 On the ninth episode of the show, Taylor announced that he planned to break up with his partner of seven years, but he did not want to ask her "the usual boring way", but do "something special, something she'll remember".
 The segment shows several of Taylor's attempts to "pop the question", including hanging a sign over a freeway and "proposing" on a big screen at an outdoor festival.
 For the finale, Taylor introduces the interview of him on the morning television program Sunrise.
 In the interview, Taylor asks the hosts if he can send a quick message to his partner, proceeding to say "Jo, get the fuck out of my life.
 And if you don't get this fucking message right now, you never will."
 This finale from the segment was leaked onto the internet without the break-up plan and has been widely distributed online as a viral video.
 Many viewers believed the segment was actually real but Taylor admitted on national radio station Triple J that it was set up.
 It was actually filmed after Sunrise went to air, with Channel Seven editing on screen graphics with current news at the time for realism.
 The hosts of Sunrise admitted it was a set up and apologised.
-However, they did not know what Taylor was going to say because he only asked if he could do a bit for the show and as a result, their interaction with Taylor was unscripted, as well as their reaction to his profane message.
+They did not know what Taylor was going to say because he only asked if he could do a bit for the show and as a result, their interaction with Taylor was unscripted, as well as their reaction to his profane message.